Language Delay or Disorder

 Contact us for a free consultation if you are concerned about your child's language or if your child isn’t meeting developmental speech and language milestones.
 We will evaluate your child's communication skills and schedule a comprehensive assessment if necessary.
 You can reach us at 647-848-2988, email at info@speechpartners.ca or fill out the online form.

-Services are available online, in the clinic, your home, school or child care facility.
+Services are available , in the clinic, your home, online, school or child care facility.

 There are no waiting lists.